 Further, Article 50 advances more equitable access to Illinois’ postsecondary institutions by requiring a review of course expectations for admissions and the subsequent requirement that secondary districts find a way to offer that course if they are not already, including through partnerships with other secondary districts or through a dual credit course in accordance with the Dual Credit Quality Act.
 Particularly notable, the public review of admissions requirements will include requirements for particular academic majors, departments, or colleges within the university.
 With this newly compiled information, we hope that the state can consider ways to integrate lessons learned through the transitional math policy development process, particularly the need to distinguish between relevant math courses by pathway tied to a student’s postsecondary goals.

 Augmenting Teacher Pipeline Efforts

 First, HB 2170 encourages IBHE, ISBE, and ICCB to form a joint task force for a Major Panel in Education that can ultimately result in an Illinois Articulation Initiative (IAI) Education Pathway that provides a clear path to and through postsecondary programs, preparing students to become the teachers of tomorrow.
-Our Model Program of Study in Education provides a valuable framework that can support this effort.
+Our Model Program of Study Guide in Education provides a valuable framework to support this effort.
 Its course progression recommendations, including strategic early college credit, are based on extensive research into existing postsecondary programs, and its course competencies can serve as the foundation for the IAI committee.
-We recommend the State consider the strategic dual credit courses identified in the guide (Introduction to Education and Diversity in Education) be considered for the IAI in any education pathway, as they open the door to the most postsecondary opportunities.
+We recommend the state consider the strategic dual credit courses identified in the guide (Introduction to Education and Diversity in Education) for the IAI in any education pathway, as they open the door to the most postsecondary opportunities.